Harvard-IACS/2024-AC215/README.md

 ## Technologies and Platforms

-We will demonstrate most ideas using TensorFlow and some using PyTorch, alongside utilizing the Google Cloud Platform.
+We will demonstrate most ideas using TensorFlow and some using PyTorch,  utilizing the Google Cloud Platform (GCP).
 Additionally, tutorials will be provided for AWS for reference purposes.
-[TBD]

 ## Course Topics Overview

-We have designed an in-depth curriculum to ensure a comprehensive understanding of MLOps.
+We have designed an in-depth curriculum to ensure a comprehensive understanding of LLM-MLOps.
 Here's a closer look at the topics we'll be covering (see  [here](/assets/images/ContentOutline.pdf) for a full list of topics):

 1. **Introduction:**